 The beach itself is down a narrow, one-lane dirt road.
 If you have an overly large or overly small vehicle, you might have issues navigating this road, especially if your vehicle is large and there’s oncoming traffic.
 At the end of the road is a paved parking area with restrooms, and from there, the beach itself is a leisurely 10 minute walk.
 You can camp at Julia Pfeiffer Burns State Park, albeit not on this particular beach.

-Aside from this particular time of year, Pfeiffer Beach is a popular spot and one of California’s many impressive beaches along the Pacific Coast Highway that is known for its purple sand (you can see some of it in the photos here).
+Aside from this particular time of year, Pfeiffer Beach is a popular spot and one of California’s many impressive beaches along the Pacific Coast Highway that is known for its purple sand.
 That purple sand coupled with the rays of light shining through the Keyhole Arch at sunset almost make it feel like something out of science fiction (or perhaps that sunlight is tractor beam aimed at reclaiming E.T.’s precious purple sand that his planet lost), and it’s really a sight to behold.

 If you’re thinking of paying Big Sur a visit during the Winter Solstice–and I highly recommend doing so even if you’re not a photographer–be prepared to encounter tons of other people.
 Photos of the Keyhole Arch rays of light have made it into mainstream media, and it has become something of a destination event.